pybees/sesameeg/doc/explanation_algorithm.rst

 Multi--dipole source model.
 ---------------------------
-| We model the neural sources producing the recorded MEG/EEG data using a primary current distribution which is approximated by the superposition of an unknown number of current dipoles.
+We model the neural sources producing the recorded MEG/EEG data using a primary current distribution which is approximated by the superposition of an unknown number of current dipoles. |br|
-| In mathematical terms, a source configuration is assumed to belong to the variable--dimension state--space model
+In mathematical terms, a source configuration is assumed to belong to the variable--dimension state--space model

 .. math:: \mathcal{J}\ :=\ \bigcup_{n_D}\ \{n_D\} \times \mathcal{D}^{n_D} ,

-were :math:`n_D` is the number of dipoles, :math:`\mathcal{D}` is the state space for a single--dipole configuration and :math:`\mathcal{D}^{n_D}` is the Cartesian product of :math:`n_D` copies of :math:`\mathcal{D}`.
+were :math:`n_D` is the number of dipoles, :math:`\mathcal{D}` is the state space for a single--dipole configuration and :math:`\mathcal{D}^{n_D}` is the Cartesian product of :math:`n_D` copies of :math:`\mathcal{D}`. |br|
-| A point in :math:`\mathcal{D}`, i.e. a single--dipole configuration, is a pair :math:`(r, \mathbf{q})` where :math:`r` is an integer variable representing the dipole location in a given discretizion of the cortical surface, and :math:`\mathbf{q}` is a three–dimensional vector representing the dipole moment.
+A point in :math:`\mathcal{D}`, i.e. a single--dipole configuration, is a pair :math:`(r, \mathbf{q})` where :math:`r` is an integer variable representing the dipole location in a given discretizion of the cortical surface, and :math:`\mathbf{q}` is a three–dimensional vector representing the dipole moment.
 Any current distribution :math:`\mathbf{j}` is therefore a set of dipoles represented as

 .. math:: \mathbf{j} = \left(n_D, r_1, \mathbf{q}_1, \dots, r_{n_D}, \mathbf{q}_{n_D} \right) =: \left(n_D, \mathbf{r}_{1:n_D}, \dots, \mathbf{q}_{1:n_D}\right)  \in \mathcal{J}\, .